loveencounterflow/find-in-apt-history/README.md

 which tells you that Firefox v71.0 was first installed in mid-December 2019 and last upgraded to v82.0 almost exactly one year later.

+# To do

+* [ ] add option to avoid filtering for install/upgrade/remove
+* [ ] surround package name with unique characters to simplify anchored matches